 - The appendicular skeleton comprises 106 bones that connect to the axial skeleton and the limbs.

 - Long bones are comprised of the clavicles, the humeri that make up the arm, radii, and ulna that make up the wrist, metacarpals that form the fingers and palm, and the femurs, tibiae, fibulae, metatarsals, and phalanges that make up the lower limbs.

 - Short bones are made up of the carpal, tarsal, patellae, and sesamoid bones.

-- Flat bones are made up of the skull, mandible, scapulae, sternum, and ribs.
+- Flat bones comprise the skull, mandible, scapulae, sternum, and ribs.

-- Irregular bones comprise of the vertebrae, sacrum, coccyx, and hyoid bone.
+- Irregular bones comprise the vertebrae, sacrum, coccyx, and hyoid bone.